 Where To Stay In Tulum:

 Tulum Beach stretches along the eastern front of Mexico’s Yucatan Peninsula.
 Its northern end is home to the Mayan Ruins in Tulum National Park, and its southern tip is where you’ll find the Sian Ka’an National Biosphere Reserve.
+Learn more about the best time to visit Tulum.

 The beach is where you should be if you want more of the sun, the sand, and the sea.
 The soothing sound of the waves will wake you up in the morning and lull you to sleep at night.
 Because it’s closer to nature, this side of Tulum has fewer traffic jams.